Explore a career in web design

 Did you know that 40% of people abandon a web page if it takes more than three seconds to load?

-As well as being creative, a web designer must be able to work well under pressure in order to meet such restrictions and optimise a site through design.
+As well as being creative, a web designer must be able to work well under pressure in order to meet design briefs, overcome restrictions and best optimise a site through design.

 Communication and patience are also crucial personality traits of a web designer because they often work directly with clients and colleagues who are not computer savvy, so they need to possess the ability to explain technical concepts in a de jargoned format.